amd/xdna-driver/src/driver/doc/amdnpu.rst

 Based on their functions, PCIe BARs can generally be categorized into the following types.

-* PSP BAR: Expose the AMD PSP(Platform Security Processor) function
+* PSP BAR: Expose the AMD PSP (Platform Security Processor) function
-* SMU BAR: Expose the AMD SMU(System Management Unit) function
+* SMU BAR: Expose the AMD SMU (System Management Unit) function
 * SRAM BAR: Expose ring buffers for the mailbox
-* Mailbox BAR: Expose the mailbox control registers(head, tail and isr registers etc.)
+* Mailbox BAR: Expose the mailbox control registers (head, tail and ISR registers etc.)
 * Public Register BAR: Expose public registers

 On specific devices, the above-mentioned BAR type might be combined into a single physical PCIe BAR.
-Or a BAR type might require two physical PCIe BARs to fully functional.
+Or a module might require two physical PCIe BARs to be fully functional.
 For example,

 * On NPU1 device, PSP, SMU, Public Register BARs are on PCIe BAR index 0.
 * On NPU4 device, Mailbox and Public Register BARs are on PCIe BAR index 0.
-  The PSP BAR has some registers in PCIe BAR index 0 and PCIe BAR index 4.
+  The PSP has some registers in PCIe BAR index 0 (Public Register BAR) and PCIe BAR index 4 (PSP BAR).

 Process Isolation Hardware
 --------------------------